Best Canadian Tech Stocks

 Sector- Enterprise Software

-The company’s software gives customers a completely integrated supply-chain management system that uses artificial intelligence to drive efficiency, lower costs and give customers more control over their supply chains.
-Kinaxis’ software is sector agnostic and has applications in various sectors, ranging from defence, FMCG, electronics, e-Commerce, etc.
+The company’s software gives customers a completely integrated supply-chain management system that uses artificial intelligence to drive efficiency, lower costs, and give customers more control over their supply chains.
+Kinaxis’ software is sector-agnostic and has applications in various sectors, including defence, FMCG, electronics, and e-commerce.

 In Q1, the company reported a revenue of $57.7 million, up 9% YoY, EBITDA of $9 million, up 16% YoY, and a net loss of $1.5 million due to abnormal items.
 Cash Flow generation was $20.6 million.